Securing name resolution in the IoT: DNS over CoAP: Empirical View on IoT DNS Traffic

-\paragraph{Other \ac{DNS} data of interest.} We also analyzed the number of entries in each DNS~section and the overall response lengths.
-In response sections, we find events that include more than 255~entries---the overflow point of the count fields into 2-byte numbers---but the percentage is low and mostly relate to \ac{mDNS}.
+\paragraph{Other DNS data of interest.} We also analyzed the number of entries in each DNS~section and the overall response lengths.
+In response sections, we find events that include more than 255~entries---the overflow point of the count fields into 2-byte numbers---but the percentage is low and mostly relate to mDNS\@.
 These large numbers originate from unrequested \texttt{NS} records that advertise name servers in the authority section and the associated \texttt{A} or \texttt{AAAA} records for these advertised name servers in the additional section.
-Providing these optional data seems to be common practice by cloud and \ac{CDN} providers.
+Providing these optional data seems to be common practice by cloud and CDN providers.
 The question section, on the other hand, always contains only 1~entry.
-This complies with common resolver behavior to ignore queries or cause an error when they include a question section with more than 1~entry.
+This complies with common resolver behavior to ignore queries or cause an error when they include a question section with more than 1~entry~\cite{RFC-1035}.

-Responses can become very long, containing 400 to 600 bytes, in certain cases even more than 1 kByte, even for the \ac{IoT} devices.
+Responses can become very long, containing 400 to 600 bytes, in certain cases even more than 1 kByte, even for the IoT devices.
 This is caused by the long authority and additional sections as described above.

-\paragraph{Lessons learned.} Our analysis revealed that long names with a median of 24 characters are a given, even in IoT scenarios.
+\paragraph{Lessons learned.} Our analysis revealed that long names with a median of 24 characters are common, even in IoT scenarios.
 Without a dedicated DNS message compression this can lead to fragmentation in constrained IoT scenarios.
-While not part of the main design of DoC, it offers the opportunity to use highly compressed message formats compared to the DNS wire format via the Content-Format option of CoAP.
+While not part of the main design of DoC, the Content-Format option of CoAP offers the opportunity to compress the message format, which will lead to much smaller message sizes than the DNS wire format can provide.

-IoT devices mainly query addresses for names with only a significant number when using DNS-SD.
-Group OSCORE~\cite{draft-ietf-core-oscore-groupcomm} may offer an encrypted solution for multicast DNS-SD.
+IoT devices mainly query \texttt{A} and \texttt{AAAA} resource records, except when they use DNS-SD\@.
+Service discovery implemented in DNS-SD often involves other resource records.
+Group OSCORE~\cite{draft-ietf-core-oscore-groupcomm} may offer an encrypted but lightweight solution for multicast DNS-SD\@.

-In constrained \ac{IoT} use cases, the authority and additional sections must only be provided if necessary.
-Unsolicited \texttt{NS} records serve little purpose in a constrained environment.
+In constrained IoT use cases, the authority and additional sections must only be provided if necessary.
+Unsolicited \texttt{NS} records serve little purpose in a constrained environment and should be omitted.

-\section{Design of DNS over CoAP (DoC)}
+\section{Design of DNS over CoAP~(DoC)}